facebookresearch/ExploreToM/README.md

 ## Additional Resources

-1. Statistics about ExploreToM when used as an eval benchmark or to gather insights (Prerequisites)
+### Statistics about TrackTheMind when used as an eval benchmark or to gather insights

+Run all of these in order.
 ```
 for i in `seq 0 7` ; do python story_structure_searcher.py \
     --experiment_to_run baseline \